 5.21.6 Potential New Requirements needed to support the use case

-Editor’s Note: Authentication and authorization in these requirements need to be clarified.

-[PR 5.21.6-001] The 5G system shall provide support for a network operator to authenticate a PRAS.
+[PR 5.21.6-001] The 5G system shall provide support for a network operator to authenticate a PRAS based on the identification of the PRAS and associated subscription.

-[PR 5.21.6-002] The 5G system shall provide support for a network operator to authorize a PRAS for its use in a CPN.
+[PR 5.21.6-002] The 5G system shall provide support for a network operator to authorize a PRAS for its use in a CPN based on the authorizations in associated subscriptions.

-[PR 5.21.6-003] The 5G system shall support a secure mechanism to provide credentials to a PRAS.
+[PR 5.21.6-003] The 5G system shall support a secure mechanism for the network operator to remotely provision credentials to a PRAS.

-[PR 5.21.6-004] The 5G system shall provide mechanisms for the network operator to provision an authenticated PRAS with operation settings, e.g. carrier frequencies.
+[PR 5.21.6-004] The 5G system shall provide mechanisms for the network operator to provision an authenticated PRAS with operation settings, e.g. carrier frequencies.[PR 5.21.6-005] A PRAS shall have associated 3GPP subscription and be identifiable by the core network (e.g. for management purposes or to provide backhaul connectivity to the PRAS).

+[PR 5.21.6-006] The operators for the subscription associated with the PRAS may be different from the operator associated with the eRG.

+[PR 5.21.6-007] The 5G system shall provide mechanisms for the network operators to change the subscriptions associated with a PRAS..